uma-R2005/week-1/README.md

 library_catalog.py – Demonstrates variable usage for managing and organizing book records.
 online_quiz.py – Uses variables to store questions, options, and scoring logic for a quiz app.
 smart_parking.py – Illustrates how variables are used to track parking slot status and perform basic checks.

+## Day 2 Assignment

+assignment.py – A standalone assignment that includes a data_cleaner function.
+This function demonstrates string-to-integer conversion by removing leading zeros, helping to clean and standardize numeric input data.